lelylan/haproxy-mqtt/README.md

-# MQTT HAProxy container
+# MQTT HAProxy Container

 Fast and reliable solution (based on HAProxy) offering high availability, load balancing and proxying for MQTT.
+Defined as Docker Container.

 ## Installation